Flavescence dorée

 Distribution

 Flavescence dorée is currently only found in European wine-growing regions.
-It occurs in the following countries (as of 2021): France, Italy, Portugal, Switzerland, Slovenia, Croatia, Serbia, Hungary, Montenegro, Romania, and for the first time in the Czech Republic in 2021.
+It occurs in the following countries (as of 2025): France, Italy, Portugal, Switzerland, Slovenia, Croatia, Serbia, Hungary, Montenegro, Romania, Spain, the Czech Republic, Slovakia and Austria.

 Propagation and transmission